Kfar Etzion massacre: Aftermath

 The bodies of the killed of Kfar Etzion were left at the site for a year and a half, until in November 1949, the Chief Military Rabbi, Shlomo Goren was allowed to collect their bones.
-They were buried in a full military funeral on November 17 in Mount Herzl in Jerusalem, of which about half of the population of Jerusalem attended.
+They were buried in a full military funeral on November 17 in Mount Herzl in Jerusalem, which about half of the population of Jerusalem attended.
 Their communal grave was the first grave in what is today the military cemetery of Mount Herzl.

 The Etzion Bloc became a symbol of Zionist heroism and martyrdom among Israelis immediately after its fall, and this importance continues.
 The date of the massacre was enshrined as Israel's Day of Remembrance.

 The site of the Etzion Bloc was recaptured by Israel during the 1967 war.
 The children who had been evacuated from the Bloc in 1948 led a public campaign for the Bloc to be resettled, and Prime Minister Levi Eshkol gave his approval.
 Kfar Etzion was re-established as a kibbutz in September 1967, as the first Israeli settlement in the West Bank after the war.